Ulrich Germann, M.A.

 Email: germann@cs.toronto.edu

 I grew up in Stuttgart, Germany, and graduated from the Ruhr-University of Bochum in 1996 with an M.A. in General Linguistics, Research into Foreign Language Teaching, and Japanese Linguistics.
 After working at the USC Information Sciences Institute for a few years, mostly on symbolic and statistical approaches to machine translation, I decided to treat myself to an extended sabbatical and go for a PhD in Computer Science proper.
 I am currently a PhD student in the Computational Linguistics Group at the University of Toronto.
 My focus of interest continues to be computational linguistics, especially statistical semantics.
-My CV is available here.
+My CV is available upon request.

 software ...